sjwines/hourofai/forest/forest1.md

 ``||loops:on start||``
 container that's already in the workspace.

-Move to the next step to test out movement!

 ## {8.
 Pilot Your Drone}
 - :binoculars: Take a look in the game window! <br/><br/>
 You should be able to pilot your drone all around the ocean and see the sights.